 - Yell: If you raise your voice your dog may think you’re joining in or encouraging the behavior.

 - Give them attention or give in to demands: If your pet is demand barking or attention seeking - you don’t want to give them a treat or attention to quiet them.
-This reinforces the behavior.
+This can reinforce the behavior.
 They may start to think that if they bark they get what they want.
 If your pet is barking for attention, try to turn your back or ignore them until they are quiet.
-Once they are quiet, praise and treat appropriately.
+Once they are quiet, you can give them all the praise, treats and attention they desire.

 - Use shock collars or punishment to make your pet stop barking: These methods may work in the short term but can do long term damage to your relationship with your pet as well as his mental and physical wellbeing.